woocommerce/woocommerce-rest-api-docs/source/includes/_customers.md

 ## View A Customer ##

-This API lets you retrieve and view a specific customer.
+This API lets you retrieve and view a specific customer by ID or email.

 ### HTTP Request ###